 Locating the Frozen Water Pipe

 A frozen pipe that hasn’t burst yet often reveals itself at a faucet.
-When you turn on the faucet in very cold weather and no water comes out or has slowed to a trickle, there is a good chance the pipe is blocked with ice somewhere in the line.
-It’s time to take immediate action.
+If you turn on the faucet in very cold weather and no water comes out—or it’s slowed to a trickle—there’s a good chance the pipe is blocked with ice somewhere.
+Take immediate action with the steps below:

-How you thaw the pipe will depend on where it is located.
+How you thaw a pipe will depend on where it is located.

 Read the full article here